A Mesoscale Perspective on the Tolman Length: Lattice Boltzmann Method

-where $\psi(\textbf{x}, t) = \psi(n(\textbf{x}, t))$ is the so-called pseudopotential, a local function of the density $n$, implicitly depending on space and time, $c_s = 1/\sqrt{3}$ is the speed of sound, $G$ the (self) coupling constant, $\boldsymbol{\xi}$ are the discrete forcing directions such that their squared lengths are $|\boldsymbol{\xi}_a|^2 = 1,2$, and $W(1) = 1/6$ and $W(2) = 1/12$ are the weights ensuring 4-th order lattice force isotropy~\cite{Shan06, Sbragaglia07}.
-The SC force is related to a \emph{lattice} pressure tensor~\cite{Shan08} obeying the flat-interface mechanical equilibrium condition, i.e. constant normal component $P_{\text{N}}(x) = p_0$ throughout the interface, \emph{on the lattice} (see SM for details).
-The resulting bulk pressure $P(n) = n c_s^2 + Gc_s^2\psi^2/2$ allows for phase coexistence when the coupling is below a critical value $G < G_c$ .
-In this work we use both $\psi = \exp(-1/n)$ and $\psi = 1 - \exp(-n)$, yielding different equations of state.
-Such methodology has been steadily developed during the past thirty years allowing to perform the most diverse simulations: from heterogeneous cavitation~\cite{Falcucci13a} to emulsions rheology~\cite{Lulli_2018}, all while handling complex boundary and load conditions, allowing for a direct comparison with microfluidics experiments~\cite{Derzsi_2018}.
+We remark that the tensor in the Eq.~\eqref{eq:sm:pt} is such that the flat-interface mechanical equilibrium condition, i.e. constant normal component $P_{\text{N}}(x) = p_0$ throughout the interface, is obeyed \emph{on the lattice} with a value of $p_0$ that is constant to machine precision.
+By performing the Taylor expansion of Eq.~\eqref{eq:sm:pt} one obtains, at the leading order, the bulk pressure

+where $e_2 = 1$ for the values of the weights used in this work.
+Eq.~\eqref{eq:bulkp} allows for phase coexistence when the coupling is below the critical value $G < G_c$, which is determined by the vanishing of the first and second derivatives in $n$, i.e. $\mbox{d}P/\mbox{d}n=0$ and $\mbox{d}^2P/\mbox{d}n^2=0$.
+The SC model has been steadily developed during the past thirty years allowing to perform the most diverse simulations: from heterogeneous cavitation~\cite{Falcucci13a} to emulsions rheology~\cite{Lulli_2018}, all while handling complex boundary and load conditions, allowing for a direct comparison with microfluidics experiments~\cite{Derzsi_2018}.
 The ability to model the Tolman length in LBM opens new fundamental research avenues for the study of nucleation and cavitation phenomena in the mesoscale regime, offering at the same time great computational efficiency and a direct bridge to experiments.